25 Cute and Colorful Eric Carle Crafts for Kids

 Young kids can be resistant to change, and even small adjustments can make them upset.
 A House for Hermit Crab tackles this problem beautifully, and The Kindergarten Connection has an activity that’s just as impressive!
 Handprint Hermit’s house gets a cool makeover with bright colors!

+We love that kids can learn valuable lessons while making these Eric Carle crafts for kids.
 The Mixed-Up Chameleon isn’t happy with himself and wants to be like many of his friends – you and I probably know a few people like that!
-Meri Cherry brings all the characters to life in this colorful collage, using different art techniques to create them.
+Meri Cherry brings the chameleon to life in this colorful collage, using different art techniques to create them.

 It is distressing enough to lose a favorite toy, let alone a beloved pet!
 Kids will relate to the boy in Have you Seen my Cat?, looking for his pet.
 Well, maybe he’ll find his friend at Glued to My Crafts, where a black tissue paper cat is waiting for him!